pgschema/github-actions-example/README.md

 ## Setup

+### PostgreSQL 17 Test Container Setup

+The workflows automatically set up a PostgreSQL 17 test container and load the baseline schema to emulate a remote database with existing schema.
+The `baseline.sql` file contains a complete schema.

+### Workflow Behavior

+Each workflow now:

+1. **Starts a clean PostgreSQL 17 container**
+2. **Loads baseline.sql** to simulate an existing remote database
+3. **Runs pgschema** against this baseline to generate migration plans or apply changes
+4. **Reports results** with detailed logging

+This approach ensures that:

+- Migration plans show realistic diffs against existing schema
+- Apply operations work against a database with existing data structure
+- Tests validate changes in a production-like environment

 ### GitHub Secrets

 No secrets required!
 Both workflows start a PostgreSQL 17 test container for demonstration purposes, making them fully self-contained.